Money of Scotland

 The currency in Scotland is not different from the rest of the United Kingdom in that it is also consists of British Pounds (£), although Scottish banks print their own versions.
 These "Scottish notes" are widely accepted throughout the United Kingdom, although cases have been reported of a few shops outside Scotland refusing them.
 You will, however, not have a problem when using English notes anywhere in Scotland.
 If you are visiting from further afield, it is usually wisest to exchange your money into the local currency.
 Scotland is a well developed country with a good economic infrastructure.
 For the average tourist, this means that they will find it relatively easy to get about and to exchange their money.
 Scotland also does not have any import or export restrictions on any form of money so visitors will not have to fret about whatever currency they carry into the country with them.

-If you plan to use American Express, MasterCard or Visa Cards, you will find that credit cards and debits cards are widely accepted.
-The same is true of Travelers cheques which should be in GBP to avoid extra exchange rate charges.
-There are also a multitude of ATMs available throughout Scotland so you will have easy access to cash.
+If you plan to use American Express, MasterCard, or Visa Cards, you will find that credit cards and debits cards are widely accepted.
+The same is true of travelers’ cheques which should be in GBP to avoid extra exchange rate charges.
+There is also a multitude of ATMs available throughout Scotland so you will have easy access to cash.